 What if something horrible happened?
-For example, what if our Hampton Inn hotel franchise went bankrupt?
-If the holding company itself didn't co-sign on the debt, it isn't liable for the loss.
-Instead, we would record a $2,000,000 write-off in our net worth as a capital loss on our shares of Southworth Hospitality, LLC.
+For example, what if your hotel franchise went bankrupt?
+If the holding company didn't co-sign on the debt, it isn't liable for the loss.
+Instead, you would record a $2 million write-off in Blue Sky's net worth as a capital loss on your shares of Southworth Hospitality, LLC.

-The holding company model protected our other assets from this one subsidiary.
-We didn't lose our Dairy Queen franchise, or our stocks, or our bonds, gold, silver, or bank balances.
-We only lost the money we invested into that one subsidiary.
+The holding company model protected the other assets from the loss experienced by this subsidiary.
+You won't lose your restaurant franchise just because the hotel franchise went bankrupt.
+Similarly, your holding company's stocks, bonds, gold, silver, and bank balances are unaffected.
+You only lost the money you invested in that one subsidiary.

 This is how large corporations protect themselves.
 Procter & Gamble, to give a real-world illustration, is effectively a holding company because it has different subsidiaries for different purposes.
-Some subsidiaries own the brand names such as "Tide" detergent.
-Other, totally separate subsidiaries own the manufacturing plants that make Tide and pay the company that owns the brand name a licensing royalty.
+Some subsidiaries own brand names, such as Tide detergent.
+Other separate subsidiaries own the manufacturing plants that make Tide, and those manufacturers pay the brand-owning company a licensing royalty.
 That way, if the firm is sued, Procter & Gamble could never lose the Tide brand name.
 Instead, the factory or distributor would go bankrupt.

 Frequently Asked Questions (FAQs)